MakisChristou/list-rs/README.md

 - Search a task based on its content

 ## Future Features
-- Search a task based on date created as well
-- Clear all tasks, archived tasks, done tasks
-- Prettier printing
 - Implement task due dates
 - Implement task tags (catregorization)